Junins/ProjetoLPOOE1_FranciscoJunior/README.md

 ## Modelagem

-A modelagem do sistema incluiu as seguintes entidades e seus relacionamentos:
+A modelagem do sistema incluiu as entidades e seus relacionamentos:

 ![diagrama](img/diagrama.png)